pytorch/PiPPy/examples/inference/2d-HF-inference/README.md

     )
 ```

 2- TP(lize) each stage, here we need to figure out the layers to TP(lize) them in the model ( I am working on automating this process for HF models).
-We fist focus on MLP layers and will to Attention layer in the next step.
+We first focus on MLP layers and will extend to Attention layer in the next step.

 ```python